waifuvault/waifuVault-csharp-api/README.md

 > **NOTE:** Server restrictions are checked by the SDK client side *before* upload, and will throw an exception if they are violated

+As an optional parameter, ignoreClientRestrictions can be set to override client side restrictions checking.

 Using a URL:

 ```cs